MicrosoftDocs/learn/learn-pr/azure/mr-digital-twins-operate/includes/8-visualize-signalr.md

 <!-- :::image type="content" source="" alt-text=""::: -->

 4. Press any key to begin the simulation.
-Be aware that this simulation generates a significant amount of data, simulating real world operations and Azure consumption will occur.
-If configured properly and connected to the correct Azure services, you will see a series of streaming console messages **Message Received**, indicating that the ADT services have acknowledged the receipt of the simulated IoT data.
+Be aware that this simulation generates a significant amount of data, simulating real world operations, and Azure consumption will occur.
+If configured properly and connected to the correct Azure services, you'll see a series of streaming console messages **Message Received**, indicating that the ADT services have acknowledged the receipt of the simulated IoT data.

 ## Launch the Digital Twin in Unity Editor

 1. Press the **Play** button in the Unity Editor.
-You will notice that the Editor switches to the Game tab automatically and begins rendering your Scene.
-You will see the data in the UI panels reflect the data being generated from the **DeviceSimulator** application running.
+You'll notice that the Editor switches to the Game tab automatically and begins rendering your Scene.
+You'll see the data in the UI panels reflect the data being generated from the **DeviceSimulator** application running.

 <!-- :::image type="content" source="" alt-text=""::: -->